surveyjs/survey-creator/docs/End-User-Guide.md

 ### Adorners

 Adorners are design-surface controls for survey element manipulation.
-Use them to edit UI texts in place, reorder choices, duplicate and delete elements, specify whether an answer is required or not, and perform other actions on survey elements.
+Use adorners to edit UI texts in place, reorder choices, duplicate and delete elements, specify whether an answer is required, and perform other actions on survey elements.
 Settings that you specify using adorners are synchronized with settings in the Property Grid, and vice versa.

 Each element type has an associated set of adorners.
-The following image highlights adorners on a [Dropdown](#dropdown) question:
+The following image highlights adorners for a [Dropdown](#dropdown) question:

 <img src="images/survey-creator-dropdown-adorners.png" alt="Survey Creator - Adorners" width="50%">

 ### How to: Add a question to the survey

 Drag and drop the desired question type from the Toolbox onto the design surface.
 Alternatively, you can click the **Add Question** button to add a [Single Input](#single-input) question.
-This button also displays a three-dots icon that allows you to change the type of questions that the button adds.
+This button also displays a three-dots icon that allows you to change the type of inserted questions.

 <img src="images/survey-creator-add-question-button.png" alt="Survey Creator - Add Question button" width="50%">